benmvp/slides/md/2016-es6-developer-week.md

   - Hence the name of the talk
   - SUGAR: New functionality is syntactic sugar.
 Mostly minor syntax upgrades that make code clearer
   - SPICE: Spicy new functionality like new operators, objects and APIs
-- But before we talking about the features let's start with a history lesson
+- Focusing on the syntactic sugar features because they are the ones your more likely to use immediately to make your code clearer

 /////